digidotcom/xbee-micropython/samples/demos/end_to_end_tank/README.md

 2. Make sure the XBee3 cellular device is connected to Internet.
 To do so, verify that the Connection status LED is blinking or the value of the **AI** parameter is **0**.
-3. Using XCTU, enable the *"Always remain connected to Digi Remote Manager through TCP"* feature by setting the **MO** parameter to **7**.
-This way The device remains connected to Digi Remote Manager while you test the sample.
+3. Using XBee Studio, enable the *"Always remain connected to Digi Remote Manager through TCP"* feature by setting the **MO** parameter to **7**.
+This way the device remains connected to Digi Remote Manager while you test the sample.
 4. Make sure the XBee3 cellular device is connected to Digi Remote Manager.
 To do so, verify that the value of the **DI** parameter is **0**, **5** or **6**.